-That's what conventional wisdom would say today, and even more so in Jesus' day.
+That's what conventional wisdom would say today and even more so in Jesus' day.
 In both Greek and Hebrew cultures people personified Wisdom.
 The Greeks with their pantheon of gods and goddesses had room for the Goddess of Wisdom whose name was Sophia, the very word used for wisdom.
 The Hebrew people tread a little softer on the 'goddess' part, but we still do hear in the Old Testament references to Wisdom personified, for example in Proverbs 8:22-36.
 Today, especially in this age that follows the Age of Enlightenment, the age of rationality in which we tend to worship at the altar of scientific thought, everything must be rational, reasonable, explainable.
-For many people even faith needs to be rational, has to be expressed in some kind of algorithmic formula: let salvation be the variable 's', belief be the variable 'b', penitence be the variable 'p', humility the variable 'h'; then we may express the formula for salvation as $s = b^{}3 + p^{}2 + h - sin + bonus points for being well-dressed, having a nice smile, carrying a floppy bible.$
+For many people even faith needs to be rational, has to be expressed in some kind of algorithmic formula with which we can calculate how many bonus points we can earn for being well-dressed, having a nice smile, carrying a floppy bible.

 "Thank God", or as Jesus said, "I thank you [praise you], Father, Lord of heaven and earth, because you have hidden these things from the wise and the intelligent and have revealed them to infants."
 Thank God that neither conventional wisdom, nor even a goddess of Wisdom, rules.
 Thank God that all wisdom has been incarnated in Christ Jesus, the Logos, the Word.
 Thank God, because the path of reconciliation is not the tortured algorithm of logic and calculus, an equation that we could never fulfill, but thank God that we are reconciled with God in Christ through the totally irrational gift of grace.
-Thank God that from Him, through Christ, a different wisdom holds true, a wisdom clear to infants, a wisdom of reconciliation and life offered for the accepting.
+Thank God that from Him, through Christ, a different wisdom holds true: a wisdom clear to infants, a wisdom of reconciliation and life offered for the accepting.

-"How can this be?", the wisdom-driven skeptic will probably ask, "because it makes no sense."
+"How can this be?" the wisdom-driven skeptics ask, "because it makes no sense."
 True, it makes no sense, unless you believe Jesus' statements that, "All things have been handed over to me by my Father ..."
-"No one knows the Father except the Son; no one knows the Son except the Father" - this is a different kind of wisdom, this is not the wisdom of calculation and reasonableness, this is the wisdom of the Word made flesh; this is the wisdom of a world saved through an ugly death on a cross, and the unreasonable resurrection from death that followed, this is the different wisdom of mercy and grace made real by God who gave His only Son that we might have life.
+"No one knows the Father except the Son; no one knows the Son except the Father" - this is a different kind of wisdom, this is not the wisdom of calculation and reasonableness, this is the wisdom of the Word made flesh; this is the wisdom of a world saved through an ugly death on a cross and the unreasonable resurrection from death that followed, this is the different wisdom of mercy and grace made real by God who gave His only Son that we might have life.

-And so with the understanding that this is a different wisdom, we come to and are able to understand the all-familiar saying from Jesus, "come to me, all you that are weary and are carrying heavy burdens, and I will give you rest."
+And so with the understanding that this is a different wisdom, we come to and are able to understand the all-familiar saying from Jesus, "come to me, all you that are weary and are carrying heavy burdens and I will give you rest."
 But even more so, only with seeing clearly the upside-down, inside-out, makes-no-sense different wisdom of God's grace can we begin to comprehend Jesus' explanation of that rest, that being yoked with Him actually lightens the burden of life.
 Only with that different wisdom that comprehends the mercy and grace of God at work in Christ can we begin to truly realize that our options are not either to have or not-have a yoke ... the yoke of life's burdens is always there ... but that instead in our faith we have the options of either dragging the burdens ourselves or having Christ take up the load.
 How much wisdom does it take to solve that puzzle?!
 I think even Homer Simpson would be inspired to say, "doh!"